 Related Post: Business Teams 101: Definition, Building & Execution

 Up to 75% of cross-functional teams fail in at least one area when completing projects.
-But in my 35 years of experience, this can be solved by having the team take ownership for their desired outcomes, collectively agree on habits of execution, and work diligently on solving problems together, surfacing breakdowns early and creating proactive recovery plans for when things go wrong.
+But in my 35 years of experience, this can be solved by having the team take ownership of their desired outcomes, collectively agree on habits of execution, and work diligently on solving problems together, surfacing breakdowns early, and creating proactive recovery plans for when things go wrong.
 It’s also important to remember that failing isn’t always a bad thing.
-High-functional teams don’t get discouraged, but instead use their failures and mistakes as learning opportunities.
+High-functional teams don’t get discouraged, but instead, use their failures and mistakes as learning opportunities.

 Setting your team up for success means providing them with the right tools and direction.
 B STATE consultants can help change the culture at your company to make teams more productive.
 That means better outcomes and higher cost savings.
 Check out our services.

 How to Set Your Cross-functional Team Up for Success

 The reason that smaller companies have so much success with cross-functional teams is often that they have figured out how to use them.
 Everyone is already accustomed to doing many different tasks, and they don’t get so secluded in their departmental areas.
 Larger companies can learn from this and create more inclusive, open workplaces.